bluezapus/BluezCve/README.md

 - Connects to the CVE database through an API (NVD)
 - Displays vulnerability statistics based on severity levels
 - Clean and informative terminal output using `rich`
-- Json and .md output results
+- JSON and Markdown output results

 ---